Published by Christina Riley. Last Updated on November 25, 2023.

 Explore the town’s 16 different museums and historic sites, including the Burwell School Historic Site and the Historic Occoneechee Speedway Trail, a walking trail and important place in NASCAR history.

-After Hillsborough, we think Halifax is one of the most important historic towns in North Carolina’s colonial and revolutionary periods.
+After Hillsborough, we think Halifax is one of the most important historical towns in NC’s colonial and revolutionary periods.
 The Halifax County seat played a crucial part in the American Revolution.

 The town lies along the Roanoke River and has served as a river port, county seat, crossroads, and social center.